-- Transfer the mixture to another bowl and beat it with an electric hand-held mixer to release heat.
+- Transfer the mixture to a bowl and beat it with an electric hand-held mixer to release the heat.
 You will see the heat coming out of it.

-- Gradually add the beaten egg about 3 Tsp at a time to the butter and flour mixture and beat it until the egg completely added.
-Continue until all of the egg is added and the mixture is thick and glossy (a wooden spoon should stand upright- if it is too runny then beat it for a few more minutes).
+- Gradually add the beaten egg about 1 Tablespoon at a time to the butter and flour mixture.
+Beat until the egg is completely added.
+Continue until all of the egg is added and the mixture is thick and glossy.

-- In tiny 1 tbs size spoonfuls, place on a cookie sheet and sprinkle the tray with water before baking.
+- Add 1 Tablespoon sized spoonfuls of the batter to a cookie sheet.
+Sprinkle the tray with water before baking.

 Disclosure: This post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.

 I haven’t had these in sooo long, yummmm!
 Can’t wait to make them!